Child protection: Parental responsibility

 Parental responsibility is the legal obligation of a parent to provide for their child's physical, emotional, and financial needs.
 This includes providing food, shelter, clothing, education, medical care, and emotional support.
 It also includes protecting the child from harm and ensuring their safety.
-In 1984 the Council of Europe, the body that supervises the European Convention on Human Rights, make Recommendation R(84) 4 on Parental Responsibilities.
+In 1984 the Council of Europe, the body that supervises the European Convention on Human Rights, made Recommendation R(84) 4 on Parental Responsibilities.
 These defined parental responsibility as a 'function' duties to be met and powers that can be exercised to meet those duties.
 Child abuse and neglect is failure by a person with parental or any other protective responsibility to exercise the powers for the intended purpose, which is the benefit of the child.

 Actions typically include services aimed at supporting at-risk families so they can remain intact to safeguard and promote the welfare of the child, investigation of alleged child abuse and, if necessary, assuming parental responsibility by foster care and adoption services.

 Child maltreatment

-Services are provided by corporate bodies (or legal personalities).
-Parental responsibility gives parents and businesses that make provision to children and families equivalent legal entities.
-This includes public bodies and public bodies that regulate private bodies.
-This has been described as the partnership between state and family.

-A position held in a body corporate places a person in a position of trust.
-Child maltreatment is the neglectful or abusive exercise of power in a position of trust by either business in delivery of the products that best serve the child's needs for the parents to provide for the child or by the parents in providing for the child with those products.
+Child maltreatment refers to any type of harsh treatment or abuse which results in harm to a helpless child.
+Examples of child maltreatment include physical abuse, sexual abuse, emotional abuse, exploitation, deprivation and neglect.
+The long-term impact of abuse on victims often includes physical injury, psychological and behavioral harm, and can potentially be carried across generations.

+Caregiver maltreatment of children is a global problem that can occur in adoption programs, regardless of social status and in cases of discrimination and early or unwanted pregnancy.
+Adopted children may be mistreated more than biological children.
+Additionally, children may suffer maltreatment due to their social status, and discrimination based on skin color has also been documented as a factor in child maltreatment.
+Unwanted pregnancies can also increase tension in the household, potentially leading to the mistreatment of a child.

+Various services exist to address or prevent child maltreatment; these services can be provided by businesses or by government agencies.
+Where these services encounter cases of maltreatment, the state then creates a supportive family environment for the abused child.
+This entails the regulation of both public and private entities providing care for children and families.

+Child maltreatment can even occur in cases where state or other guardians take responsibility for a child's welfare.